-Reproduction: African servals are ready to mate at 18-24 months and usually breed in spring.
+Reproduction: Servals are ready to mate at 18-24 months and usually breed in spring.
 Females deliver up to 5 kittens (usually 2-3) in a den after a gestation of 10-11 weeks.
 Dense shrubs, holes under rocks, or abandoned burrows may be used as dens.
 The mother raises her kittens alone, frequently moving them to new hiding places and leaving them only to hunt.
-The kittens are weaned by 5 months of age but may stay with their mother for up to a year until they are able to hunt for themselves.Behavior: African servals are usually solitary and establish territories of up to 5 square miles.
-They are crepuscular, meaning that they are most active in the early morning and late afternoon.
+The kittens are weaned by 5 months of age but may stay with their mother for up to a year until they are able to hunt for themselves.Behavior: Servals are usually solitary and establish territories of up to 5 square miles.
+They are crepuscular, meaning that they are most active at dawn and dusk.
 During the heat of midday, they rest in abandoned burrows or under shady bushes.
 They use their excellent hearing to locate prey and then pounce, striking on impact.
 They hook rodents and other small prey with their strong, curved claws.
 African servals can move swiftly over short distances, with a bounding run, and can leap to catch birds 10 feet from the ground.
 They climb well and take refuge in trees when threatened by larger predators.

 IUCN Status: Least Concern

 African servals are protected in some countries and are abundant in most of the national parks and reserves within their range.
 However, they are also hunted for pelts (which are often labeled as “cheetah” or “leopard”) and are threatened by wetland fragmentation.
 Wetland conservation is the key to serval conservation.